 How Are Heart Health and Oral Health Related?

 Whatever you may imagine, your oral health is in no way separate from your general health, and the two are closely linked.
 At any time, your mouth probably harbors several hundred species of bacteria and problems can arise when numbers of harmful bacteria increase to such a degree that they affect your gum health.
 When this occurs, these bacteria cause infection and inflammation in your gums, and this can create a range of symptoms.
 One of the earliest signs that something is wrong with your gums is noticing blood on your toothbrush or in the bathroom sink.
 Other symptoms include gums that look puffy, red or swollen.
 As the disease worsens, teeth begin to look longer as the gums pull away from the teeth, and by this stage, you could notice a nasty taste in your mouth that you cannot get rid of, or that you have persistent bad breath.
+If this applies to you, ask your dentist based in greenbeltfor help and advise.

 Once your gums begin to bleed, bacteria from your mouth can enter your body through your bloodstream and is why poor oral health can negatively impact your general health.
 If these bacteria reach your heart, they can cause inflammation which may result in an infection of the inner lining of the heart called endocarditis, or other conditions such as atherosclerosis where the arteries become clogged.
 People with heart conditions and who require treatment will often need to get clearance from their dentist first, receiving treatment for severe gum disease before they can have surgery because the connection between these diseases is so important.
 Also, people with certain types of heart disease may need to take antibiotics before they can safely receive dental treatment.